rpmuller/ePubs/WesternPhilosophy.md

 is destroyed will feel pleasure."
-"If we conceive that anyone takes delight in something, which only one person can possess, we shall endeavor to bring it about, thai the man in question shall not gain possession thereof/' But even in this Book there are moments when Spinoza abandons the appearance of mathematically demonstrated cynicism, as when he says: "Hatred is
+"If we conceive that anyone takes delight in something, which only one person can possess, we shall endeavor to bring it about, thai the man in question shall not gain possession thereof."
+But even in this Book there are moments when Spinoza abandons the appearance of mathematically demonstrated cynicism, as when he says: "Hatred is

 595